 We didn’t have a four-seater but quite a few cars that seated only two, so I compromised and acquired a three-seater.
 Knowing my predilection for being just a bit different, I am now the proud owner of a relatively rare 1952 Daimler Barker Special Sports (less than 500 produced).
 Frankly, there’s nothing ‘sporty’ about the Daimler.
 Although a substantially aluminium, coach built car, she’s quite heavy (32cwt, 1920 kg) with just 2½ litres of 85 bhp grunt to haul along its occupants and luggage.
 I think ‘leisurely’ is the term used by commentators of the time.

 It’s not been all plain sailing since acquisition.
 A minor but potentially serious fault in fitting resulted in the throttle sticking open at 2000 revs when first gear was selected and the accelerator depressed.
-I realised at one that something was very wrong but had no idea what it might be, Fortunately, the problem was spotted and corrected by my old pals at West Hoathly Garage.
-I’m hoping to put some miles on her in the next few months.
+I realised at once that something was very wrong but had no idea what it might be, Fortunately, the problem was spotted and easily corrected by my old pals at West Hoathly Garage so now all seems well.

 I’ve fitted my customary, plumbed in battery conditioner and ,not without a little difficulty, also fitted a battery cut-out switch.